 Most of the time it is a simple extrapolation of the current rate with a tweak here and there.

-I have yet to find anyone with a crystal ball, magic wand, or secret spell that can predict exchange rates in the future.
+I have yet to find anyone with a crystal ball, magic wand, or secret potion that can predict exchange rates in the future.

 There are just too many moving parts in currency markets to make a computer model remotely accurate.

 If someone could predict the future, the last thing on Earth they would do is post the information on the internet.

 They would be making billions trading foreign exchange themselves.

 It's like believing someone can predict next week's winning lottery numbers.
 But rather than buy a ticket, they decide to write an online blog.